 2.31.2 Except when communications between air traffic control units are conducted in a mutually agreed language, the English language shall be used for such communications.
 [3]

 Furthermore, pilots need to hold a sufficient level of proficiency in English.
-Pilots - Aviation - has a 'special' language, a secret* one that I will unveil to the world now:
+Aviation has a ‘special’ language, a secret* one that I will unveil to the world now:

-"Standard Phraseology." is a concept in Radio Communications.
-It enables pilots to communicate using what we call for the sake of this article: "Standard Aviation Language".
+“Standard Phraseology” is a concept in radio communications.
+Essentially, it enables pilots to communicate using what we’ll call for the sake of this article: “Standard Aviation Language.”

 Now: What is this "Standard Aviation Language"?